Hikari Noa: DDT Pro Wrestling (2018–2024)

-Independent circuit (2019–2024)
+Independent circuit (2019–2024; 2026-present)

 At CyberFight Festival 2021, a cross-over event promoted by TJPW in partnership with DDT Pro Wrestling and Pro Wrestling Noah on June 6, Noa teamed up with Mizuki and Yuki Arai in a losing effort against Saitama Itoh Respect Army (Maki Itoh, Yuki Kamifuku and Marika Kobashi).

+On April 11, 2026, Noa and Unagi Sayaka announced her return to professional wrestling at Sayaka's self produced show.